abtin/notes/2022/June.md

 #### Thoughts

 - Played a bit with terratest and Azure.
 The library is interesting since it allows integration testing done as part of CICD with actual creation of resources on cloud.
 It looks like a bit light on Azure comparing to AWS though and there is no gcp support.

+### June 24, 2022

+#### Thoughts

+- Used the gap between feeling and decision.
+Barely noticed it.
+But I can identify it.